 Now that you have a better idea of what's where and what's what ...

-Go forth and explore each town on the map.
+Go forth and explore each town using the links below.
 You'll find your perfect Cape Cod vacation town in no time, I'm sure!

 Find Your Way Around With This Handy Street Atlas